-ARSA requests the agency clarify the difference between the expectations of the security coordinators versus the persons on this "emergency response contact list."
+The association requests the agency to clarify the difference between the expectations of the security coordinators versus the persons on this "emergency response contact list."
 What type of activities would constitute an emergency?
 Would this be limited to known breaches of security or other instances of concern?